 2017 Best Year

 This year had 14 sales so far reported on beach key streets (median price and sold cost per sq ft higher than non beach key streets) *2017 highest median price and sold cost per sq ft on beach key streets to date.
-Non beach key streets had 12 sales reported so far.
+Non beach key streets had 13 sales and two sales that were close to the highest ever.

 As I mentioned previously, if you are a seller or a buyer and want detailed information as it pertains to a specific street, style of home, size of home, factoring in lot size, view or other variables, please contact me at 310 916 6053.